malte-b/ai_hacknight/README.md

 ### "How many times did they mention the word 'weaviate'?"
 The word 'weaviate' is mentioned 9 times in the transcript.

+--> atually I checked it's 11 times, so the LLM is wrong here, because we would need an agent for aggergation

 ### "Outline the main points of the podcast."
 Here's an outline of the main points discussed in the podcast: